World’s largest virtual agentic engineering & quality conference

 • Compliance audits require evidence: Regulated industries (healthcare, finance, automotive) need audit trails showing who tested what, when, and with what result.
 Tools like SpiraTest generate these logs automatically, supporting HIPAA, FDA, and ISO compliance.

 • Scaling beyond a small team is impossible without structure: A 3-person QA team can share a spreadsheet.
 A 20-person team across time zones cannot.
-Role-based access, custom workflows, and centralized repositories become essential.
-With automation testing scaling from $25.4B to $29.29B in a single year (15.3% CAGR), centralizing results in a single test management tool becomes essential.
+Role-based access, custom workflows, and centralized repositories become essential, and centralizing results in a single test management system keeps a growing, distributed team aligned.

 What Are the Types of Test Management Tools?